 Colorado's state parks contain more than 700 miles of trails, many of which accommodate multiple uses including hiking, biking, and equestrian use.
 There are still many opportunities for new trails within the 225,000 acres that comprise the land base of the overall CPW State Parks system.
-Beginning in 2016, CPW and partners launched a multi-year Trails Strategic Plan with the goal of maintaining the existing trail opportunities in our parks and constructing high priority trail segments that will serve the ever-increasing demand for new trail opportunities.
+Beginning in 2016, CPW and partners launched in the 2016-2026 Statewide Trails Strategic Plan with the goal of maintaining the existing trail opportunities in our parks and constructing high priority trail segments that will serve the ever-increasing demand for new trail opportunities.